Instructor-to-Student Ratio

 - WFR certification requires a rigorous multi-day medical emergency response training in the context of the backcountry.

-- We regularly practice and hold drills of these skills to ensure we are ready to respond to emergencies in the backcountry
+- We regularly practice and hold scenario drills to ensure we are ready to respond to emergencies in the backcountry

 Robust Communication Systems